Leaky Prompts: How Context Pollution Degrades AI Performance

 From Behavioral Pattern to Technical Problem

-Context Engineering as Solution Architecture
+Context Management as Solution Architecture

 Consider these approaches that address context pollution before it degrades performance:

-- Information hierarchy: Structure context to prioritize relevant information and de-emphasize tangential content
+• Information hierarchy: Structure context to prioritize relevant information and de-emphasize tangential content

 Each technique addresses a specific aspect of how information architecture degrades over time, providing systematic approaches to maintain quality through extended interactions.